opencv/opencv/doc/user_guide/ug_traincascade.rst

         This argument is actual in case of Haar-like features.
 If it is specified, the cascade will be saved in the old format.

+    * ``-acceptanceRatioBreakValue``

+        This argument is used to determine how precise your model should keep learning and when to stop.
+A good guideline is to train not further than 10e-5, to ensure the model does not overtrain on your training data.
+By default this value is set to -1 to disable this feature.

 #.

     Cascade parameters: